hbroek/reken/documentation/developer-guide/chapter-4.md

 When the user interacts with the input field, the `age` variable will be updated automatically, and changes to the variable will reflect in the input field.

-### 4.3.3 `type='date'`
+### 4.3.3 type='date'

 With input types `text` and similarly `datetime-local`, `month`, `time`, and `week` all bind to a string representing date and/or time.
 They differ in that they have some validation and/or additional affordances on the control.

-Note is is important to initialize the variable with a string value that is compatible to the date format that is expected.
+>Note: It is important to initialize the variable with a string value that is compatible to the date format that is expected.

 **Example:**